 - Two Phase Treatment.
 Phase 1 works with your young child to make space for their permanent teeth.
 Phase 2 begins once they’ve arrived.
 Often children who undergo Phase 1 treatment have a much shorter Phase 2.
 This makes life easier for both them and you as their schedules get busier and busier.

 Not every 7 year old will need early treatment, but if they need early treatment and if it is caught early on by a trained orthodontist, it could make a big difference in the outcomes of treatment later on by taking advantage of growth and also possibly by avoiding extractions.
+If your child hasn’t seen an orthodontist, talk to your pediatric dentist and they can help evaluate whether or not your ready for braces.
+One of our pediatric dentist colleagues, Dr. Nanna, from Alpharetta, Georgia wrote a piece about the right time for braces.
 Knowing the importance of early orthodontics is only part of the battle.
 Then the question is who do you talk to?
 We at Smiles Orthodontics focus on your child’s individual needs and focus on early Orthodontic treatment to avoid extractions and also to take advantage of growth!

 Contact us today for a free consultation!
 Call us at 316-684-5184.